CtrlK

 Distinctiveness Conflict Risk

-While 'byzantine-coordinator' is a unique name, the description is so vague that Claude cannot determine when to use it versus any other skill.
-The lack of any functional description makes it impossible to distinguish from other agent skills.
+While the name 'byzantine-coordinator' is unique, the description is so vague that Claude cannot determine when to use it versus any other skill.
+Without knowing what it does, it could conflict with anything or nothing.

 1 / 3